synesthesiam/voice2json/docs/index.md

 * Training produces **both** a speech and intent recognizer.
 By describing your voice commands with `voice2json`'s [templating language](sentences.md), you get [more than just transcriptions](formats.md#intents) for free.
 * Re-training is **fast enough** to be done at runtime (usually < 5s), even up to [millions of possible voice commands](recipes.md#set-and-run-times).
 This means you can change [referenced slot](sentences.md#slot-references) values or [add/remove intents](commands.md#intent-whitelist) on the fly.
 * All of the [available commands](commands.md) are designed to work well in **Unix pipelines**, typically consuming/emitting plaintext or [newline-delimited JSON](http://jsonlines.org).
-Audio input/output is [file-based](commands.md#audio-sources), so you receive audio from [any source](recipes.md#stream-microphone-audio-over-a-network).
+Audio input/output is [file-based](commands.md#audio-sources), so you can receive audio from [any source](recipes.md#stream-microphone-audio-over-a-network).

 ---

 ## How it Works

 `voice2json` needs a description of the voice commands you want to be recognized in a file named `sentences.ini`.
-This can be as simple as a listing of intents and sentences:
+This can be as simple as a listing of `[Intents]` and sentences:

 ```
 [GarageDoor]